Little Known Sexual Crimes in the Malaysian Penal Code

 Rape in Marriage

 The provision criminalizing rape in marriage is relatively new.
-At that time, the women groups strongly urged that rape in marriage be criminalized.
+At the time of the enactment, the women groups strongly urged that rape in marriage be criminalized.

-There is, however, an argument that in Islam that the wife cannot refuse sex to her husband.
+There is, however, some push back that in certain religions and/or culture, the wife cannot refuse to have sexual intercourse with her husband (and vice versa).

-To overcome this obstacle, the provision in relation to rape in marriage was then structured in this manner - a man cannot cause hurt or death, or putting the fear of hurt or death, to his wife or any other person, in order to have sex.
+To overcome this obstacle, the provision in relation to rape in marriage was then structured in this manner - a man cannot cause hurt or death, or putting the fear of hurt or death, to his wife or any other person, in order to have sexual intercourse.

-To make an oversimplified illustration, it will be an offense, say, a man threaten his wife that he will beat up their kids if she doesn't have sex with him.
+To make an oversimplified illustration, it will be an offense, say, a man threaten his wife that he will beat their children if she doesn't have sexual intercourse with him.

-The threat of divorce or withholding of maintenance (nafkah in Malay) etc does not appear to be an offense.
+Non-violent threats such as the threat of divorce or withholding of maintenance do not, however, appear to be an offense.

 Rape: Only a Male Can Rape?